 3) 2nd Loan for Up-gradation of the Existing PMEGP/Mudra Units

-This scheme provides financial assistance to the existing MSME units planning to expand and upgrade.
+This MSME subsidies in India provides financial assistance to the existing MSME units planning to expand and upgrade.
 A subsidy of 15% of the total project cost is provided on loan.
 This subsidy increases to 20% for units established in NER and hill states.

 4) Micro and Small Enterprises Cluster Development Programme (MSE-CDP)